How to Get Temporary Residency Through Family Unity in Mexico

 • Other (e.g., guardian of temporary residents).

-• Gather required documents and copies: You will need to prepare your documents before applying.
+Step 2 – Gather Required Documents and Copies: You will need to prepare your documents before applying.
 These include, but not limited to:

-• Complete application: Complete the application form as indicated on the consulate’s website.
+• Completed application: Complete the application form as indicated on the consulate’s website.

-• Valid passport: You will need a valid pasport as part of the application process.
+• Valid passport: You will need a valid passport as part of the application process.

 • Proof of family relationship: Certified marriage, birth, or adoption certificates and common law documentation proving your familial connection.
 If necessary, documents must be apostilled and translated, if not issued in the country you’re applying.